fellert/SI507F17_finalproject/README.md

   * Contains the code that runs the program loop to make the url requests, construct the Stock() object, and build a dictionary entry to be added to the cache (if needed) for a user-entered ticker
 * **SI507F17_finalproject_tests.py**
-  * Contains three classes and 16 methods that test the functions, caching, databases, and edge cases (i.e. if a ticker does not exist or if some information like the analyst ratings are unavailable)
+  * Contains four classes and 16 methods that test the functions, caching, databases, and edge cases (i.e. if a ticker does not exist or if some information like the analyst ratings are unavailable)
 * **visualize.py**
   * Contains code to construct two plotly bar graph, as well as the additional formatting dictionary